-(1) Common Shares and DSUs held by the director as at May 12, 2021
+(1) Common Shares and DSUs held by the director as at May 12, 2023.

-(2) Value of holdings is calculated using the total number of eligible securities held multiplied by the higher of current market price (closing price on TSX on May 13, 2021 was \$1.16) or the cost of the shares.
+(2) Value of holdings is calculated using the total number of eligible securities held multiplied by the higher of current market price (closing price on TSX on May 12, 2023 was \$0.64) or the cost of the shares.

-(3) Minimum Equity Holding was determined by the Board, for the purposes of the policy, to be three times the annual retainer.
+(3) Minimum Equity Holding was determined by the Board, for the purposes of the policy, to be three times the annual base retainer (see director compensation on page 36).

-(4) The Share Ownership Policy was newly established in May 2021 and under the terms of the policy, the directors have five years to achieve the minimum thresholds from the effective date of the policy.
+(4) The Share Ownership Policy was newly established in May 2021 and under the terms of the policy, the directors have five years to achieve the minimum thresholds from the later of the effective date of the policy or the date they joined the Board.